blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-11-IT-Company.md

 ## Scope of evaluation
 The evaluation was focused on the exposed web application.
 This scope encompassed assessing the security and potential vulnerabilities within this surface.
 ## Executive Summary
+During this assessment on the target web application the team revealed a unrestricted file download vulnerabilty.
+An attacker could potentially download files without the need of the authentication, this could lead to data exfiltration and of private data of the customers of the target client.
+The team suggest to follow the remadiations guidlines.
 ## Finding Summary
 - Unrestricted file download
 ## Attack storyline or vulnerabilities with CVSS,CVE and remedations